 As an environmental activist and wildlife rehabilitator, I’ve learned to trust my instincts.
 Animals and the natural world are my close companions; much like time spent writing, my time with animals and the outdoors rejuvenates me and brings me back to myself.
 I am reminded that all is well, and that there is vast communication beyond the spoken word.

 As a business entrepreneur, despite my attempts to fight tooth-and-nail, I’ve expanded my understanding of the interplay between marketability and creative expression.
 I’ve also continued to broaden my experiences with the general public, and with the political arena as it applies to being a small business owner.

 All of these experiences have matured my perspective, to say the least.
 Through the years, however, I have always maintained my artistic vision, and found ways to incorporate creative elements into any type of work that I do.

 And of course, my first career focus has always been as an author, and finding ways to share my writing.
 The purposefulness I find herein is at the core of who I am.

-Currently, I live in Asheville, NC with my partner & our young daughter.
-Our wooded four-acre homestead overlooks a pristine winding river and is home to a diversity of wildlife as well as our menagerie of pets.
+Currently, I live in a little town in Central Vermont with my partner & our two amazing daughters.
+Our twelve acres of pastureland and wooded havens overlooks the mighty Lake Champlain and is home to a diversity of wildlife as well as our menagerie of pets.